 In February 2017, the FASB issued ASU No. 2017-05, Other Income-Gains and Losses from the Derecognition of Nonfinancial Assets (Subtopic 610-20): Clarifying the Scope of Asset Derecognition Guidance and Accounting for Partial Sales of Nonfinancial Assets (ASU 2017-05).
 ASU 2017-05 clarifies when and how to apply ASC 610-20 Gains and Losses from the Derecognition of Nonfinancial Assets, which was issued as part of ASU 2014-09 Revenue from Contracts with Customers (Topic 606).
 ASU 2017-05 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted.
 Companies can elect a retrospective or modified retrospective approach to adoption.
-Houston Electric is currently assessing the impact that this standard will have on its financial position, results of operations, cash flows and disclosures.
+Houston Electric does not believe this standard will have a material impact on its financial position, results of operations, cash flows and disclosures.

 In March 2017, the FASB issued ASU No. 2017-07, Compensation-Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost (ASU 2017-07).
 ASU 2017-07 requires an employer to report the service cost component of the net periodic pension cost and postretirement benefit cost in the same line item(s) as other employee compensation costs arising from services rendered during the period; all other components will be presented separately from the line item(s) that includes the service cost and outside of any subtotal of operating income.
 In addition, only the service cost component will be eligible for capitalization in assets.
 ASU 2017-07 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted.
 ASU 2017-07 should be applied retrospectively for the presentation of the service cost component and the other components and prospectively for the capitalization of the service cost component.
-Houston Electric is currently assessing the impact that this standard will have on its financial position, results of operations, cash flows and disclosures.
+The adoption of this guidance is expected to result in an increase to operating income and a decrease to other income.
+Prospectively, other components previously capitalized in assets will be recorded as regulatory assets.
+Houston Electric does not believe this standard will have a material impact on its financial position, results of operations, cash flows and disclosures.